Chandraswami: Legal challenges

 Chandraswami has been accused repeatedly of financial irregularity activities.
 In 1996 he was arrested on charges of defrauding a London-based businessman of $100,000.
 He has faced charges for repeated violation of the Foreign Exchange Regulation Act.
 An income-tax raid on his ashram is reported to have uncovered original drafts of payments to Adnan Khashoggi of $11 million.
 In its report, the Jain Commission dedicated a volume to his alleged involvement in the assassination of Rajiv Gandhi.
 Seventeen years after the assassination of Rajiv Gandhi, the Enforcement Directorate was still investigating his alleged role as financier of the killing.

 In May 2009, the Supreme Court granted Chandraswami permission to travel abroad, lifting a ban on overseas travel imposed as a result of his alleged involvement in the assassination of Rajiv Gandhi.
 In June 2011, the Supreme Court fined Chandraswami, for violating the Foreign Exchange Regulation Act, a sum of ₹9 crores.

 Death

-Chandraswami died of multiple organ failure at Apollo Hospital in New Delhi on 23 May 2017.
+Chandraswami died of multiple organ failure at Apollo Hospital, Indraprastha in New Delhi on 23 May 2017.
 Some of his followers believe that he was given slow poison while admitted into the hospital.